francoischalifour/medium-zoom/README.md

 #### `detach(...selectors: string[]|Element[]|NodeList[]|Array[]) => Zoom`

-Releases the images attached to the zoom and returns the zoom.
+Releases the images from the zoom and returns the zoom.

 ```js
 const zoom = mediumZoom('[data-zoomable]')